axodotdev/cargo-dist/README.md

 The reason we do this extra dance with drafts is that we don't want to notify anyone of the release until it's Complete, but also don't want to lose anything if some only some of the build tasks failed.

 # Usage (Local Builds)

 > When you run bare `cargo dist` this is actually a synonym for `cargo dist build`.
 For the sake of clarity these docs will prefer this longer form.

-The happy path of cargo-dist is to just have its generated CI scripts handle all the details for you, so you never *really* need to run `cargo dist build` if you're happy to leave it to the CI.
+The happy path of `cargo dist` is to just have its generated CI scripts handle all the details for you, so you never *really* need to run `cargo dist build` if you're happy to leave it to the CI.
 But there's plenty of reasons to want to do a local build, or to just want to understand what the builds do, so here's the docs for that!

 At a high level, `cargo dist build` will: